fbraem/mqweb/api/chstatus.md

 ## <a name="inquire"></a>inquire
 Returns all status attributes of channels which matches the given name.
 This action executes the MQCMD_INQUIRE_CHANNEL_STATUS pcf command.
-The data will be returned in a JSON array as the `statuses` property of the JSON object.
-When a WebSphere MQ error occurred an `error` property is set and the `statuses` property is not set.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireURL"></a>URL Parameters
 `/api/chstatus/inquire/<QueueManager>/<ChannelName>`